Primer Vs Paint: Everything You Need to Know

-Are you wondering about the difference between primer and paint for your home in Fairfax, VA?
+Are you wondering about the difference between primer and paint for your home?
 While both are essential for a great finish, primer prepares surfaces and ensures that paint adheres well.

 Our guide will simplify the choice between them, making your next DIY project a breeze by outlining when to use each one effectively.